qwaneu/qwaneu.github.io/_posts/2022-08-30-flow-distribution.md

 Because these defects do not escape to production or to customers, the team tends to think it is not that bad, or sometimes they think this is normal in software development.
-On top of that we have only mentioned the time software developers spend on defets, we have not even started to count the number of testers or customer support people needed to get the system in a good state for customers.
+On top of that we have only mentioned the time software developers spend on defects, we have not even started to count the number of testers or customer support people needed to get the system in a good state for customers.

 These activities surface defects, that are fed back to the developers.
 The longer this feedback loop, the more effort it takes to understand and fix these